SCN Undergraduate Research Training Award & Co-op Award

-- SCN PIs may only submit one co-op award application OR one undergraduate research training award application in any one competition.
-A SCN PIs may only train one recipient of a SCN Undergraduate Research Training Award/Co-op Award at any one time.
+- SCN PIs may only submit one application.
+A SCN PIs may only train one recipient of a SCN Research Training Award (Undergraduate Research Training Award/Co-op Award OR Clinical Student Research Training Award) at any one time.

 - Research project must clearly fall within SCN mission and be collaborative in nature.

 Specific Terms of the Award

 The intent of this award is to provide undergraduate and co-op students the opportunity to obtain significant hands-on experience in stem cell research through work placements in the laboratories of SCN PIs.
 Furthermore, attendance at the Till & McCulloch Meeting will provide students with the unique opportunity to have attended and presented at a national scientific meeting prior to beginning their graduate training.
 Ultimately, the objective of these awards is to prepare undergraduate students, with a demonstrated interest in stem cells, for post-graduate training in stem cell research.